gmarti-web/gmarti-web.github.io/collections/_markdown-for-github-pages/03-basics.md

 Basic Markdown syntax adds simple formatting to a document.
 The basics include:

 * Headings and subheadings.
-* Text formatting, like boldface, italics, and monospaced.
+* Text decorations, like boldface, italic, and monospaced fonts.
 * Hyperlinks.

+These Markdown features give documents structure, clarity, and emphasis.

 This page describes how to add each of these basic Markdown syntax elements.